-- 2. The Engineer will select test locations.
-Control strip test locations should be a minimum of 20 feet apart for base and embankment and a minimum of 6 feet apart for trenches.
-For road embankment and base, there should be 3 test locations per pass and for trenches there should be 2 test locations per pass (a "pass" is one coverage of the material).
-Choose the testing locations with care and prepare the area by ensuring the surface is flat, fill any voids with fine to medium sand if necessary. - 3.
-Mark the test locations so as not to be lost during compaction of the control strip.
-Mark the side of the strip with stakes or surveyors tape, or mark with paint beside the location on the control strip or use other engineer-approved method. - 4.
-Begin test curve determination at least 2 roller passes before you believe desired compaction will be reached.
-Take tests with a LWD device at each of the designated locations in the control strip.
-Perform tests in accordance with the LWD manufacturer's recommendations. - Record deflection measurements from measurement drops on the data collection form.
-Record any additional supporting information such as location measurements and identification data in field book or reporting forms. - 6.
-Once LWD test curve determination has begun, determine initial deflection by averaging the deflections of the three selected test locations.
-After each subsequent pass, perform an LWD and moisture content test at each location.
-Record and average the results to produce the deflection value of that pass. - 7.
-Continue compaction and LWD testing cycle until the moisture content is within the acceptable range and the average deflection for three consecutive passes, does not change more than 10% with additional compaction. - 8.
-Obtain a moisture content sample from each of the 3 test locations at 2 to 4 inches below LWD test surface.
-Determine the average moisture for the three locations using ATM 202.
-Record the moisture content information on the data collection form. - 9.
-Select ten random locations within the control strip, perform three measurement drops at each location, and average those three deflections to calculate the deflection at each location.
-Average the results from these ten locations to determine the LWD-TV for this material. - 10.
-Obtain a new LWD-TV if the material changes, more than 20 percent of the measured deflections are ≤ 0.60 x (LWD-TV) and/or failing results consistently occur with adequate compaction effort and moisture conditions.
+- 1. Properly set up the LWD device to include the 200mm base plate and the 10kg weight using the maximum drop height for the selected device. - 2.
+Construct a control strip to determine the LWD-TV for each type or source of material.
+Construct a new control strip when there is a new material source, an observable variation in material properties, or as requested by the Engineer. - 3.
+The Engineer will select 2 test locations tested each roller pass (a "pass" is one coverage of the material).
+Test locations should be at least 2 feet from the end of the test strip.
+Choose the testing locations with care and prepare the area by ensuring the surface is flat, fill any voids with fine to medium sand if necessary.
+It may be necessary to relevel test locations between passes, if this is required it is preferable to cut material rather than fill. - 4.
+Mark the locations so as not to be lost during compaction of the control strip.
+Mark the side of the strip with stakes or surveyor's tape, or mark with paint beside the location on the control strip or use other engineer-approved method. - 5.
+Begin test curve determination at least 2 compactor passes before anticipated compaction will be achieved.
+Take tests with an LWD device at each of the 2 designated locations in the control strip.
+Perform tests in accordance with the LWD manufacturer's recommendations.

+- 6. Record deflection measurements from measurement drops on the data collection form.
+Record any additional supporting information such as location measurements and identification data in field book or reporting forms. - 7.
+Once LWD test curve determination has begun, determine initial deflection by averaging the deflections of the two selected test locations.
+After each subsequent pass, perform an LWD test at each location.
+Record and average the results to produce the deflection value of that pass. - 8.
+Continue compaction and LWD testing cycle until the average deflection for three consecutive passes decreases by less than 10% with additional compaction. - 9.
+Select 5 random locations within the control strip, perform three measurement drops at each location, and average those three deflections to calculate the deflection at each location. - 10.
+Catch the weight after each drop.
+If the weight is not caught select a new test location - 11.
+Average the results from these ten locations to determine the LWD-TV for this material. - 12.
+Obtain a full depth of lift moisture content sample from each of the 2 original test locations.
+Determine the average moisture for the three locations using AASHTO T 255 or T 265.
+Record the moisture content information on the data collection form. - 13.
+Obtain a new LWD-TV if the material changes, more than 20 percent of the measured deflections are $\leq 0.60 \text{ x}$ (LWD-TV) and/or failing results consistently occur with adequate compaction effort and moisture conditions.